Knotsecurity/Knotsecurity/README.md

 ## 🧠 About Us

-Knot Security delivers end-to-end VAPT services across web apps, APIs, cloud infrastructure, and networks.
+Knot Security delivers end-to-end VAPT services across Web Applicaions, APIs, Mobile Apps, and Networks.
 Whether you're a startup or an enterprise, we help identify risks before attackers do.

 Learn more at [**knotsecurity.in**](https://knotsecurity.in)